jeffreyohene/jeffreyohene/README.md

 - 🔭 I’m currently working on certification in data science.
 - 🌱 I’m learning Scala & Julia atm.
 - 👯 I’d be more than happy to collaborate on R, SQL and python projects.
-- 📫 You can reach me here [LinkedIn](https://www.linkedin.com/in/jeffreyohene/)
+- 📫 You can reach me here on [LinkedIn](https://www.linkedin.com/in/jeffreyohene/)
 <!--
 **jeffreyohene/jeffreyohene** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.